gschnitzler/openPSI/doc/Bootstrap.md

 archie could not install packages because its root fs was too small manjaro architect. does the job:

+systemrescue 7.x boot copy to ram iptables -P INPUT ACCEPT iptables -F INPUT passwd
+(connect via ssh)
-pacman -Sy && pacman -S gcc make parted tmux lftp # you may want to remove stuff from /etc/pacman.d/mirrorlist systemctl restart sshd
+pacman -Sy && pacman -S gcc make parted tmux lftp vim glibc linux-headers linux-api-headers libxcrypt # you may want to remove stuff from /etc/pacman.d/mirrorlist
+# systemctl restart sshd

-- use the kernel parameter net.ifnames=0 with systemrescuecd
+#- use the kernel parameter net.ifnames=0 with systemrescuecd
 - set password with 'passwd'
 - config network ( to an IP known to genesis)